-Britons 'serious' about selling in 2025 must heed new advice as house price growth 'drags down'
+Britons 'serious' about selling in 2025 must heed new advice as house price growth 'dragged lower'

-Sellers must exercise some realism if they want to shift their property off the market more quickly
+Sellers must exercise some realism if they want to shift their properties quickly

-With a surge in choice for new buyers as properties flood the market, UK house price growth has dropped by 1.4 per cent, down from two per cent earlier in the year.
+This has caused house price growth to drop by 1.4 per cent, down from two per cent earlier in the year.

-And, as house price growth falls, property experts have advised that “serious sellers need to price realistically” to secure a sale this year.
+And, while "house price growth is being dragged lower as buyers have a growing choice of homes for sale", property experts have advised that "serious sellers need to price realistically" to secure a sale this year, Zoopla has said.

 UK house price growth has dropped by 1.4 per cent

-“Serious sellers need to be realistic on where they set their asking price in order to achieve a sale and secure a home move in 2025,” he advised.
+Commenting on the latest data, executive director at Zoopla, Richard Donnell, advised: "Serious sellers need to be realistic on where they set their asking price in order to achieve a sale and secure a home move in 2025."

 Currently, the average time to sell a property is approximately 45 days, which is around the same length it took to bump a house off the market this time last year.